Guide to Starting an LLC in Connecticut

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
-The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in Connecticut without an attorney.
+The Limited Liability Company (LLC) is a popular business structure for many businesses starting in Connecticut.
+The LLC provides personal liability protection for lawsuits and business debts and can save money on taxes.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, general partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

-Next, enter the name you want for the LLC.
-The name of the LLC also has to differ from other entity names in the state of Connecticut.
-Check on available Connecticut LLC names.
+The first step in starting a Connecticut LLC is making sure the name you want is available.
+The LLC’s legal name has to differ from other business entity names in the state of Connecticut.
+Check on LLC name availability in Connecticut.

-The name of the LLC must include one of the following designators at the end of the business name:
+Per state law, the name of the LLC must include one of the following words or abbreviations at the end of the business name:

 – Limited Liability Company